 TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: A number of private outside entities offer students alternative sources for financing their education.
 Unlike federal loans, the terms of private loans are set by the individual lenders.
 The interest rate and fees are determined by your credit history, your debt-to-income ratio and that of your co-signer, if necessary.
 The interest rates for private educational loans are variable and are most often based on a range using Prime or the LIBOR as a base and add an additional percentage based on the borrower's credit.
+Filling of the Libor as a base and add an additional percentage based on the borrower's credit.
 ELIGIBILITY: Based on unmet need and borrower's credit